Honey

 Honey is a by-product of bees, so therefore not strictly vegan.
 However, we've met vegans who after trying our honey and hearing our story have chosen to buy it.
 All our honey is produced in an ethical, sustainable way by beekeepers who respect and care for their bees.

-Yes.
-All of our is honey gluten free.
+Yes, all of our is honey gluten free.